BWY9394/Reid-Smith-Lab/WGS processings/README.md

 ## QC report
-Technically Novogene has already provided this, but want to also look at other quality metrics i.e. adapter content Run FastQC in the folder where your files are
+Technically Novogene has already provided this, but may want to also look at other quality metrics i.e. adapter content Run FastQC in the folder where your files are
 Script required:
 > batch_fastq.sh